Get exclusive member benefits & effect social change. Join Today

 People addicted to opioids often have trouble achieving a satisfactory high because their tolerance increases.
 This leads to using more, which leads to stronger and graver effects on the body.

 Signs and symptoms of opioid abuse and addiction include:

 Detoxification is often the first attempt at treatment.
-It is done in combination with other treatment options.
-It includes supervised withdrawal from the drug, with support and medication to help with the withdrawal symptoms.
+It’s done in combination with other treatment options.
+This involves supervised withdrawal from the drug with support and medication to help with the withdrawal symptoms.

 Residential treatment programs work to deal with all facets of an addiction.
 These programs often include:

-Other solutions that help patients overcome addiction include exercise, hypnosis, acupuncture, and herbs, although the safety and efficacy of each is mostly unknown.
+These methods can be helpful for some, although the safety and efficacy of each is mostly unknown.

 People who abuse opioids or who become addicted to them are at an increased risk for premature death and serious health complications.
 Quitting is the only way to minimize or eliminate these risks.
-Prolonged use leads to tolerance, which requires higher doses to feel effects.
+Prolonged use leads to tolerance, which requires higher doses to feel the effects.
 Higher doses increase your risk of death or grave health consequences.

 Written by: Amber Erickson Gabbey